Do you know the most important part of your social media marketing funnel? It is organic social media.

-In many demand generation environments, many B2B marketers only use paid media and email.
+In many demand-generation environments, many B2B marketers only use paid media and email.
 Unfortunately, the new buyer journey tells us that decision-makers use search and social channels to find their content.
 They are starting the demand generation process without the seller!
-Gartner reports only 17% of buyers spend their time meeting with with potential suppliers.
+Gartner reports only 17% of buyers spend their time meeting with potential suppliers.
 A good part of the rest of the time is spent digitally!
 So, we all need to figure out how to be a part of that digital and social selling experience, huh?

 2. Inbound marketing delivers lower costs than paid social media

 Invesp reports that inbound marketing provides 54% more leads than outbound marketing, making sense to layering the demand generation strategy on social media to build awareness, engagement, and influence.
 They also report that inbound marketing delivers these inbound leads at a 50% lower cost, so getting them into the funnel is cheaper.
 And in my book, more and cheap is good.